-What Is Grand Larceny Virginia?
+What Is Grand Larceny in Virginia?

 Grand larceny is a criminal offense that deals with the unlawful taking of someone else’s property.
 It is a felony and is punished accordingly.